 One of our problems is we have become a big staff very quickly.
 People that have been around awhile never had to learn to communicate in a large staff environment, and people coming in later either didn’t have the skills or gave up on them because no one else has them.
 We have the culture of a small church where everyone knows everything, and nothing more really needs to be passed on.
 Unfortunately, we have a large staff (over 100) and most people don’t know all the people on staff much less what all their jobs are.
 More importantly most people don’t know what ripples are caused by the decisions they make.
 This is the real danger in a culture non-communication, people will do things that will make more work for other people without realizing it.
 This gets back to the church being a submarine.
 I know we are not the only ones who suffer from poor communication, or a culture of not communicating what tools/ solutions do you use to overcome this?

 I use the analogy of a submarine to describe our church a lot, if you have ever watched a good submarine movie, and there are a TON, then this will make sense.
-On a submarine you have a lot of different departments who all work hand in hand with each other with little or no communication or over lap … and sometimes little or no appreciation for the other departments simply because each is so specialized.
-Not unlike our church.
+On a submarine you have a lot of different departments who all work hand in hand with each other with little or no communication or overlap … and sometimes little or no appreciation for the other departments simply because each is so specialized.
+Not unlike some large churches including ours.

 Perfect example this past weekend our Spritual Formations pastor asked ME if he could adjust his seat position on the stage further to the left, so as not to have his back to people.
 Being the video director I looked at the camera positions and said “sure we can still get you from there.”
-We got to the point in the service he moved his chair …. right into darkness.
-I had focused on my department so much that I never considered the lighting guys might need to know to move some lights.
+So he moved the chair, 20 minutes later we get to the point in the service where he is on stage, and talking, except he moved his chair …. right into darkness.
+I had focused on my department so much that I never considered the lighting guys might need to know how this little change was going to affect them.
 Now this was relatively harmless, I messed up I apologized and we got it fixed.
 However, this same mistake can happen on a VERY large scale and that is not harmless.

 The cure for this is improved communication.
 We have a number of people coming on staff now out of corporate America.
 As a result they have this almost military like precision in their communication.
 Lucky for us they are coming into some key rolls, executive admin, facilities, and IT.
 These positions really make up some of the backbone of our church, so we are very fortunate to have them.
 I think we are already seeing some dividends being paid by having them here, and I for one look forward to us improving our communications across the board.